SebasRhoadsAvila/TimeSeries/README.md

-# TimeSeries
-Projects involving Time Series Analysis
+This repository is meant por diferent projects where Time Series Analysis is critical.